-- A. General Description of Project Facilities1 - 1.
+- A. General Description of Project Facilities - 1.
 Describe the operations that are conducted at the facility. - 2.
 Describe how water is used at the facility. - 3.
 Identify all withdrawal sources and consumptive uses at the facility. - 4.
 If applicable, identify any diversions of water into and/or out of the basin by the facility. - 5.
 Provide a water flow diagram illustrating the processes that use the water withdrawn from the sources or diverted into and/or out of the basin, all water flow pathways, and the locations in the flow pathway of all meters used to account for the withdrawals, consumptive uses, and diversions. - 6.
 Provide a topographic map or aerial photograph depicting the locations of all withdrawal sources, water storage or treatment units, discharge points, and meters used to account for the withdrawals, consumptive uses, and diversions.
 This map may be combined with the flow diagram described in item 5 above, if appropriate. - B. Description of Meters, Associated Equipment and Measurement Procedures - 1.
 Indicate the make, model, size, serial number, flow range, and accuracy of all proposed or existing flow meters or measurement equipment.
-It may be helpful
+It may be helpful to summarize these details in table format.
+Please include the manufacturer's specification information for the meter.
+Please do not include manufacturer's operation manuals.

-1 Facility, as defined in 18 CFR § 806.3, includes, but is not limited to, the site where the water from the source will be used and where any appurtenances necessary for the withdrawal, control, collection, storage, treatment, transmission, sale, or exchange of water are or will be located.
+&lt;sup>1 Facility, as defined in 18 CFR § 806.3, includes, but is not limited to, the site where the water from the source will be used and where any appurtenances necessary for the withdrawal, control, collection, storage, treatment, transmission, sale, or exchange of water are or will be located.